adams583/tedxcornell-react/README.md

 # TEDxCornellUniversity 2019 Website React Project
 This project was started to create a more customizable website for TEDxCornellUniversity.
-The website should be finished before 2019.
+The website should be finished and ready for review before the 2019 semester begins.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).